MicrosoftEdge/fps-emitter/README.md

 fps-emitter
 ===========

-Measures the FPS (frames per second) on the current page and emits the result whenever it changes.
+Measures the FPS (frames per second) of the current page and emits the result whenever it changes, as an [EventEmitter]((https://nodejs.org/api/events.html#events_class_eventemitter).
 Designed to be run in the browser.

 2.8kB minified+gzipped.